hymkor/sqlbless/README.md

     - MySQL
 - Allows editing database records directly, similar to a spreadsheet (with the `EDIT` command)
 - Auto commit is disabled.
+- Table name and column name completion
+    - column name completion works only when the corresponding table name appears to the left of the cursor

 ![image](./demo.gif)